krzychukula/krzychukula.github.com/Node.js Design Patterns.md

 Demultiplexer - divides them into separate streams.

 Strems can be used to control flow as well - especially with some handful modules like merge.

+# Proxy
+Easiest thing is just to change the proxied object and overwrite the function you want to proxy.
+There are also packages like https://www.npmjs.com/package/hooks that you can use.